-1. The 2022 Virus Yellows Forecast
+1. The 2023 Virus Yellows Forecast

-The Cruiser SB EA requires the submission of the 2022 Virus Yellows forecast to HSE at the beginning of March 2022.
+The Cruiser SB EA requires the submission of the 2023 Virus Yellows forecast to HSE at the beginning of March 2023.

 Annually Rothamsted Research conducts a Virus Yellows forecast for sugar beet under contract to BBRO.
 This provides an indication of the incidence and abundance of aphids and Virus Yellows.
 The Virus Yellows forecast has been in operation for the UK sugar beet crop since 1965 and is one of the longest running predictive models available anywhere in the world, used to indicate the level and potential impact of an economically important plant disease.
-The 2022 VY incidence threshold for justifying the use of neonicotinoid seed treatments for virus yellows is 19%.
+The 2023 economic threshold for use of neonicotinoid seed treatments for virus yellows is 63%.